khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 Please note that all `IWebView` events are dispatched asynchronously (meaning that the event may arrive a few milliseconds after the event actually happened in the child-process).

+### Features as a Service

+The availability of some features of an `IWebView`, occassionally depends on the current state of the view, or its type (*offscreen* or *windowed*).
+For this reason, the `IWebView` interface inherits [`IServiceProvider`](http://msdn.microsoft.com/en-us/library/system.iserviceprovider.aspx) and provides these features in the form of a service.

+Users can query for a service, through `IServiceProvider.GetService`, specifying the type of the requested service.

+In the following example, we query for the `IWebViewIMEComposition` service that allows you to pass text input via IME and be notified of any IME-related events.
+This feature is only available in *offscreen* `IWebView` instances.

+{% highlight csharp %}
+// Query for the IWebViewIMEComposition service.
+IWebViewIMEComposition imeComposition = webControl.GetService( typeof( IWebViewIMEComposition ) );

+// GetService will return a null reference, if the service
+// is not available.
+if ( imeComposition != null )
+{
+    // Handle some events.
+    imeComposition.Cancel += UserCanceledIME;
+    // Activate IME.
+    imeComposition.ActivateIME( true );
+}
+{% endhighlight %}

 ### Cleaning Up

 All `IWebView` instances implement `IDisposable` and expose a `Dispose` method.
 You should generally call `Dispose` on an `IWebView` instance when you're done using it.
 This allows the view to perform some cleanup and release resources.